 A great combination of great gameplay, epic style, insane music and a great challenge that I am sure every gamer will love.
 It might be very challenging for some, but there is a cheat so all casuals can love it too.
 Go to configuration, set music to 2, sound to 2, hold in select and press 1 (A on the virtual console).

 The only sad thing is that the game is kind of hard to reach if you don’t have a Turbografx/PCEngine.
-It never came out on the Virtual Console so if you get desperate you might have to emulate it although i would never recommend it unless you don’t want to deal with the high difficulty of the game.
+It was never released on the Virtual Console so if you get desperate you might have to emulate it although i would never recommend it unless you don’t want to deal with the high difficulty of the game.

 But whatever you do and however you play it should not matter that much though and I’m sure you would enjoy the game regardless of how you play it